contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where a Javascript error would be produced when 0 was used in a substring or subarray data name, such as `$a's (range:0,2)`.
 Now, a proper error message will be given.
  * Fixed a long-standing bug where a string containing \ followed by a newline would result in the newline transforming into the letter "n".
  * Debug Mode: fixed a bug where values in the Variables pane would sometimes be truncated incorrectly, causing partial HTML entities like "&am…" to appear.
+ * Debug Mode: fixed a bug where the variable source rows revealed by the `(source:)` button would abruptly close whenever another entry in one of the panels was updated.

 #### Alterations